 The Personal Protective Equipment Regulations 1992 (as amended) place obligations on employees and employers to ensure workers wear the rights kind of equipment to carry out their tasks without endangering their personal health and safety.

-The term protective equipment is defined the Personal Protective Regulations 1992 as all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects them against one or more risks to their health and safety.
+The regulations define protective equipment as all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects them against one or more risks to their health and safety.

 Examples of such equipment will be hard hats, high visibility jackets, protective footwear, goggles, life jackets, safety harnesses etc.

 Clothing affording protection against the weather such as waterproofs or insulated clothing is only deemed to be protective equipment if its use is necessary to protect employees against adverse climatic or weather conditions that otherwise may affect their health and safety.

 The regulations impose a legal duty on employers to provide appropriate personal protective equipment and on an employee to use it where the risks cannot be controlled by other means.